uzchan98/doosan-robot2/README.md

 - Pass __move:=virtual__ argument over launch to drive a robot virtually.
 Our emulators are automatically started and terminated according to launch lifetime.
 The default IP and port of the virtual emulator are _127.0.0.1_ and _12345_.
-( Users need to install previously by running 'install_emulator.sh' )
+( Users need to install the emulator by 'install_emulator.sh' )

 ### *name*